datarockets/career/jobs/experienced-frontend-developer.md

-# Curious Frontend Developer
+# Experienced Frontend Developer

-We seek a frontend developer who has experience coding pages and building apps.
-We want to work with someone who explores technologies (a11y, performance optimization, PWA), someone who looks for better ways to solve problems and improve user experience.
+We seek a middle-level frontend developer to grow our team.
+We want to work with someone who communicates openly and actively, explores technologies (a11y, performance optimization, PWA) and looks for better ways to improve user experience and solve problems.

 Salary 𝚫: 20k—30k USD.